Improved Prediction of Settling Behaviour of Solid Particles through Machine Learning Analysis of Experimental Retention Time Data: Introduction

-In this study, we do not focus on the force.
-Instead, we address this phenomenon from a different perspective.
-Whatever the details of the additional resistance are, if it is non-negligible, it delays particle crossing.
-Let us consider the problem at hand schematically in Fig.~\ref{fig:minima_vs_expectation}.
-It shows a density profile of the two homogeneous fluid layers at densities $\rho_1$, $\rho_2$ with $\rho_2 > \rho_1$, and a continuous smooth transition between the two in the stratified interfacial layer of thickness $h$ (green curve).
-We plot the typical particle velocity that is expected to change from $V_1$ to $V_2$ as a smooth monotonic function (red curve) if the additional resistance is negligible.
-According to the known equation of motion, the particle moves according to the balance of gravity, buoyancy, and viscous drag forces~\cite{magnaudet2020}.
-If the additional resistance is non-negligible, it could lead to a non-monotonic change of velocity with a local minimum near the edge of the interfacial layer~\cite{fernando1999,verso2019,verso2020, mandel2020} (blue curve).
-In other words, the observed retention time, defined as the time interval ($t_{V_1-V_2}$) during which particle terminal velocity is lower than the steady-state values ($V_1, V_2$), will be longer than the expected crossing time (i.e., without the additional resistance, marked here as $\hat{t}_{V_1-V_2}$).
-In addition, it is also possible that the particle will levitate, reversing its motion~\cite{Abaid2004, verso2019}.
-With or without levitation, there is a non-negligible delay time, defined as $\tau$ in Fig.~\ref{fig:minima_vs_expectation}.
-In this study, we focus on predicting $\tau$ based on particle and fluid properties.
+Let us consider the problem at hand schematically in Fig.~\ref{fig:problem_scheme}.
+In panel a), we show the scheme of the physical process: a particle heavier than the fluid is settling from the top, lighter fluid layer, through the interfacial layer of thickness $h$, and into the heavier fluid layer at the bottom (i.e., $\rho_1 < \rho_2 < \rho_p $).
+In panel b), we plot the fluid density profile of the two homogeneous fluid layers at densities $\rho_1$, $\rho_2$, and a continuous smooth transition $\rho(z)$ between the two homogeneous layers, called the stratified interfacial layer of thickness $h$ (green curve).
+We also plot the curve corresponding to the typical particle velocity expected to vary from $V_1$ to $V_2$ as a smooth monotonic function (cyan curve).
+This curve describes the case of a sphere settling without any additional resistance force stemming from the stratification, $F_s = 0$~\cite{magnaudet2020}.
+In some parameter regimes, the additional resistance is non-negligible, and there is possibly a non-monotonic change of velocity with a local minimum near the edge of the interfacial layer~\cite{fernando1999,verso2019,verso2020, mandel2020} (blue curve).

-There are only a few studies that address the problem of inertial particles of diameter $a$ crossing a relatively sharp interfacial stratified layer ($h/a \sim O(10)$) between two miscible fluids of different densities, $\rho_1$ and $\rho_2$ at so-called ``entrance'' Reynolds $Re_1 = V_1 a/\nu > 10$ and Froude $Fr_1 = V_1 /N a < 100$ numbers, where $N$ is calculated as Eq.~\eqref{eq:Brunt-Vaisala}.
-In Fig.~\ref{fig:Re_Fr_map}, we summarize the existing map of the results in terms of $Re_1, Fr_1$.
+In this study, we focus on the settling time estimate.
+Suppose the additional resistance force in the stratified interfacial layer is negligible.
+In that case, we will measure the theoretically predictable settling time of the particle, $\hat{t}_{V_1-V_2}$, defined as the time the particle moves from one \review{homogeneous-density layer} to another.
+Instead of settling time, we can determine the so-called retention time; the interval during which particle velocity changes from one terminal velocity value, $V_1$ to another terminal velocity value, $V_2$, marked as $t_{V_1-V_2}$.
+This definition is more beneficial for several cases, such as cases when the particle is heavier than both fluids $\rho_p > \rho_2$, when the particle is lighter $\rho_p < \rho_1$ and rises through the interfacial layer, as well as for the cases when particle temporarily changes its direction of motion and levitates ~\cite{Abaid2004, verso2019}.